-The implementation of unique gemstones became the signature of early Australian jewelry and McArthur's pieces hold to that tradition.
-Like Irish designer Trace Palmer, McArthur once worked in the hectic music industry, and she shares Palmer's keen interest in jewelry accessories.
+The implementation of unique gemstones became the signature of early Australian jewelers and McArthur's pieces hold to that tradition.

 McArthur's focus is on clean, understated structures offset with stunning gemstones she sources from India.
 She incorporates everything from diamonds, pearls, turquoise, and amethyst to several variations of quartz including green, pink, smoky, and lemon.

 Her jewelry is another sublime example of the completeness of simplicity and subtlety.
 The jewelry is elegant, and feminine with lots of fluid and striking color.

 "A passion for design, a strong sense of style, and an appreciation for clean, modern jewelry: this is the type of woman I have in mind when I create," says the designer who is currently based in London.